se-research/OpenDaVINCI/tutorials/service/README.rst

 OpenDaVINCI has a built-in platform-independent concurrency engine.
 Concurrency is realized on Linux-based and BSD-based operating systems using pthreads and on Windows by using C++11 features.
-The sources to this example are available at https://github.com/se-research/OpenDaVINCI/tree/master/tutorials/service
+The sources for this example are available at https://github.com/se-research/OpenDaVINCI/tree/master/tutorials/service

 In order to use concurrency in a user-supplied module, you will find a simple example